theupdateframework/taps/revocation-tap.md

 trusted key.

-With this proposal, the owner of role D can revoke their key without relying on the delegator.
+With this proposal, the owner of role D can revoke their role without relying on the delegator.
 This will improve response time to key compromises.

 TAP 8 already proposes a mechanism for key rotation.
 We utilize document formats